and Instructions for Presenters of Candidate Projects

 presentation and a soft copy of any handouts you wish to disseminate by

-January 6th so I can load it on my laptop
+Friday, January 4th so I can load it on my

-and make copies for the students.
-(Having your presentation pre-loaded on my
+laptop and make copies for the students.
+(Having your presentation pre-loaded

-laptop minimizes turn-over time from one pitcher to the next, assures that the
+on my laptop minimizes turn-over time from one pitcher to the next, assures

-slides will display properly, and makes the material available before class to
+that the slides will display properly, and makes the material available before

 - An LCD projector and speakers are